Thanks to voters approval of the Transportation Bond, the 14th Street Reconstruction Project will commence construction

 - As part of the Right of Way (ROW) acquisition efforts, impacted property owners have been notified, properties encroaching in the ROW have been notified, and surveyors have marked property corners for encroaching properties.
 If you have not heard from anyone and think you are encroaching in the ROW or may be impacted during construction, please contact the project engineer.

-As the project progresses the project website will be updated monthly, property owners adjacent to the corridor will be contacted to coordinate improvements at the private property/ROW interface, and a second open house will be scheduled in August, 2017, prior to the Simpson roundabout construction beginning.
+- As the project progresses the project website will be updated monthly, property owners adjacent to the corridor will be contacted to coordinate improvements at the private property/ROW interface, and a second open house will be scheduled in Early 2018, prior to initiating construction.

 As construction approaches please continue to stay apprised of the project details and plan accordingly.
 We will do all that is possible to lessen the impact on the community.
 Suggestions are welcome.